 04 of 08

-Propane companies frequently offer discounts for senior citizens and large fill orders.
+Local propane companies sometimes offer discounts for senior citizens, U.S. military veterans, and for large fill orders.
 Talk to your provider to see if you qualify for any discounts.
-Get in the habit of asking every year; the answer may change from year to year.Continue to 5 of 8 below.
+Get in the habit of asking annually; the answer may change from year to year.Continue to 5 of 8 below.

 05 of 08